Iconica-Development/training_flutter_basic/_slides/Slides. 3. Dart/classes.md

 ---
 ### Constant constructors
-To create a compile-time constant using a constant constructor, use const instead of new:
+To create a compile-time constant using a constant constructor, use const:

 ```dart
 var p = const ImmutablePoint(2, 2);
 ```

+---
+### Enums
+Enums are constants with a internal unique index represented by an identifier.

+By default enums are consistent